In this short tutorial, we show how existing Selenium automation tests

 mvn clean compile test -Dwebdriver.chrome.driver=c:/tools/chromedriver/chromedriver.exe

-You can skip this step if you want; here’s a video of what running the tests should look like:
+If you want to skip this step feel free to watch this video of what running the tests should look like:

 The test cases navigate through the “Desktop” and “Components” categories of the website,